René Leriche: Interwar period

 He became a surgeon of the hospitals in Lyon in 1919.
 A stay in the United States allowed for him to meet Simon Flexner (who advocates "smooth" surgery) at the Rockefeller Foundation and then William Halsted in Baltimore but a number of surgeons also had an influence on him.
 In 1924, he was the holder of the chair at The University of Strasbourg, who responded to the call of the dean Georges Weiss after the death of Louis Sencert.
 He introduced the important notion of non aggressive surgery.
 In 1925, during his inaugural lecture at the chair of surgical clinic of the University of Strasbourg.
 He said that surgery should no longer be limited to the correction or removal of anatomical lesions but should address the treatment of functional disorders.

 He cured and amputated Marshal Joffre at the end of his life.

 In 1936 he succeeded Charles Nicolle at the Collège de France in Paris, where he occupied the chair of Experimental Medicine from 1937 to 1950.
 This enabled him to continue his research by creating a laboratory for experimental surgery and conceptualizing his theories on Physiology and pathology.
 In the wake of Claude Bernard, Leriche states that "the disease appears above all as a functional perversion.

 Second World War

 Back in Lyon after the armistice of 22 June 1940, he declined the post of health minister who was offered by the French head of state, Philippe Pétain.
 He, however, accepted the presidency of the National Order of Physicians, created in October 1940 by the Vichy règime, which strengthened the state's hold over the organization of medicine, supported the numerus clausus in medical studies and applied an important role in the exclusion of Jewish doctors by participating in their denunciation and especially the process of despoiling "vacant" practices.

 Several years after the war, he would say that he left because he disagreed with the directive of the state.
+On 23 January 1941, Leriche was made a member of the National Council of Vichy France.
+He was also decorated with the Order of the Francisque.
 He justified his attitude by stating, like other defenders, that the régime served as a shield against the occupiers.
 Like many people engaged in the collaboration with Vichy, he would be hardly troubled and minimised his involvement.